 With a flux-cored wire, you can weld rusted metal and receive good results because it contains flux material.
 The flux creates an aggressive arc and contains elements that can clean the puddle.
 It is the next best process for rusted metals after stick welding.

 Flux-cored welding uses electrodes in the form of wires in spools.
 The wire is tubular with a core filled with flux material.
 It’s like a stick rod turned inside out that offers faster speeds, and it’s easier to use.

 There are two types of flux-cored wires, the self-shielded and the gas-shielded (or dual-shield).

 Self-shielded wires for rusted metal

-The popular general-purpose wire E71T-11 can offer great results on rusty metals because it has large amounts of deoxidizers.
+The popular general-purpose wire E71T-11 can offer great results because it has large amounts of deoxidizers.

 These wires work only with DC- polarity.